EuroAirport - Serving the needs of the RegioTriRhena

 EuroAirport todayThe extremely convenient location of EuroAirport at the heart of Western Europe and at the crossroads of three economically thriving regions (Alsace, North West Switzerland and Baden-Württemberg) explains the airport’s success.
 EuroAirport is the best equipped airport on the Upper Rhine and, thanks to its infrastructure, can cope with any kind of traffic.

 At EuroAirport more than 25 different airlines handle approximately 100-120 daily scheduled flights.
-The market leaders are easyJet and Wizz Air, followed by Lufthansa, TUIfly, Air France, British Airways and Air Berlin.
+The market leaders are easyJet and Wizz Air, followed by Lufthansa, TUIfly, Air France and British Airways.
 The presence of the leading international airline alliances Star Alliance, SkyTeam und oneworld, which offer connections to their hubs in Amsterdam, Frankfurt, London-Heathrow, Munich, Paris and Vienna several times a day, provides the customer with optimum access to all the European intercontinental hubs.

 EuroAirport is not just a gateway to the world, but also a gateway to the trinational region for all those who visit.
-In 2014, 30% of the passengers were incoming tourists.
+In 2016, approx. 1 million passengers were incoming tourists.
 This potential can be further developed by means of specific regional tourism promotion.

 In the business of aircraft maintenance and outfitting, EuroAirport, with the local firms Jet Aviation, AMAC Aerospace and Air Service Basel, is also one of the world’s leading competence centres for better-class business and private aviation.